 "This is an outdated service," he says, "and a fee that has only been charged once in the last two years across all of our 17,000 customers.
 It's now been removed from our system."

-Next story in National: Defendant punches prosecutor
+Next story in New Zealand: Defendant punches prosecutor

 Copyright © 2014, Radio New Zealand